paweusz/ladio/docs/backlog.md

   whole directory to get to place where he was before.
 Swap recent and catalog items.
   Remember last open tab.

-* Home tab
+* Home tab.

-* Install application in Google Play.
 Also think out application name and change branding.
+Put note that it's alpha version.

+* Install application in Google Play

 * Media queries